autonity/autonity/docker_e2e_test/README.md

 The second one contains: malicious behaviour use cases, and also twins setup use cases for consensus participants, that is saved at: ./etc/malicious_tests.yml.

 Since the CI integration of this framework, on each merge on "develop" branch, CI will trigger these tests.
-You can also run it on top of your branch my running CMD: make docker-e2e-tests under ./docker_e2e_test folder.
+You can also run it on top of your branch by running CMD: make docker-e2e-tests under ./docker_e2e_test folder.

 ## [required] docker
 If your linux is on ubuntu-18.04, the script will auto install it for you.